fxbenard/Q-and-A/readme.txt

 Version 1.0 is an all new plugin.
 Your FAQs will be be preserved, but you may need to visit the settings page and walk through the plugin setup again.

 == Changelog ==

+= 1.0.2 =

+* Post titles were being rewritten on category pages.

 = 1.0.1 =